 Lake Tapps Reservoir was completed in 1911 by Puget Sound Energy (PSE) for hydroelectric power.
 It is now owned and operated by the Cascade Water Alliance for eventual municipal water supply.

 PSE stopped hydropower operation in 2004 because of the costs of project operation associated with a Federal Energy Regulatory Commission hydropower license and sold the project to the Cascade Water Alliance in 2009.

-The Department of Ecology has issued to Cascade Water Alliance (Cascade) four interrelated water rights and one water right change.
-This completes a multi-year project to propose and develop a regional water supply system to meet the Central Puget Sound’s long-term municipal needs.
+In 2010, the Dept. of Ecology (Ecology) issued to CWA four interrelated water rights and one water right change.
+The water rights package completed a multi-year project to propose and develop a regional water supply system to meet the Central Puget Sound’s long-term municipal needs.
+Lake Tapps is expected to provide a drinking water supply for nearly 400,000 residents in Bellevue, Redmond, Kirkland, Issaquah, Tukwila, the Covington Water District, the Sammamish Plateau Water and Sewer District and the Skyway Water and Sewer District.

-The project will help supply the long-range municipal water needs of the Central Puget Sound region, protect salmon and improve water quality, and assist ongoing efforts to preserve Lake Tapps.
-Ecology’s approval provides Cascade Water Alliance (Cascade) with four new water rights and one water right change.
-These allow Cascade to store water in the Lake Tapps Reservoir, divert water from the White River into Lake Tapps to supply water for the Water Supply Project, and withdraw water from Lake Tapps for municipal water supply purposes.
-As currently proposed, the project will take 50 years to fully develop and gives Cascade the authority to take an average of 48 million gallons of lake water a day for public use.
+The water rights package approved by Ecology allows CWA to store water in the Lake Tapps Reservoir, divert water from the White River into Lake Tapps to supply water for the Water Supply Project, and withdraw water from Lake Tapps for municipal water supply purposes.
+It is expected that the project will take 50 years to fully develop and gives CWA the authority to take an average of 48 million gallons of lake water a day (equivalent to a football field covered with water 147 feet deep) for public use.

 Lake Tapps Water Supply Project